github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 Now that you've got the interface created to receive Checks API events and create check runs, you can create a check run that implements a CI test.

-Your app will run RuboCop on the CI server and create check runs (CI tests in this case) that report the results that RuboCop reports to {% data variables.product.prodname_dotcom %}.
+Your app will run RuboCop on the CI server, and create check runs (CI tests in this case) that report the results that RuboCop reports to {% data variables.product.prodname_dotcom %}.

 The Checks API allows you to report rich details about each check run, including statuses, images, summaries, annotations, and requested actions.

 Annotations are information about specific lines of code in a repository.
 An annotation allows you to pinpoint and visualize the exact parts of the code you'd like to show additional information for.
-That information can be anything: for example, a comment, an error, or a warning.
+For example, you could show that information as a comment, error, or warning on a specific line of code.
 This tutorial uses annotations to visualize RuboCop errors.

 To take advantage of requested actions, app developers can create buttons in the **Checks** tab of pull requests.
 When someone clicks one of these buttons, the click sends a `requested_action` `check_run` event to the {% data variables.product.prodname_github_app %}.
 The action that the app takes is completely configurable by the app developer.
 This tutorial will walk you through adding a button that allows users to request that RuboCop fix the errors it finds.
 RuboCop supports automatically fixing errors using a command-line option, and you'll configure the `requested_action` to take advantage of this option.